4 Common Mistakes to Avoid After a Motorcycle Accident

 4. Remaining Active on Social Media

-The insurance adjuster will probably try to monitor your online activity in the hopes of finding cause to dispute your claim.
+According to Verdict7, the insurance adjuster will probably try to monitor your online activity in the hopes of finding cause to dispute your claim.
 As such, it’s advisable to disable your various social media accounts until everything has been resolved.
 If doing so is not viable, you can reduce the risk of hurting your claim by taking the following steps:

 - Adjust your settings so just connections whom you approve can see what you post;